Eager To Burst His Own Bubble, A Techie Made Apps To Randomize His Life

 As any computer developer would do, Max turned to technology to craft his way out — a series of randomization applications.

 Max started small, with an app that integrated Uber.
 It starts like a regular ride-hailing app: He would press a button in the app and a car would arrive.
 But then, a twist: He couldn't select a drop-off location; the app would choose a spot within a range without disclosing it.
-The only thing the rider had do was enjoy the journey — and hope for a good destination.
+The only thing the rider had to do was enjoy the journey — and hope for a good destination.

 From there, Max's applications became more complex.
 He built an app that used a Facebook search function for public events to find ones near him.
 Then the app would randomly choose which event Max would attend.